haneug/r2scanx-D4/README.md

 - Libraries implementing DFT-D4 can be found at https://github.com/dftd4/dftd4 (Fortran) and https://github.com/dftd4/cpp-d4 (C++)

+In the following * indicates that D4 Parameters from https://doi.org/10.3390/molecules27010141 were employed.

 ## Functional parameters

 | method | s6 | s8 | s9 | a1 | a2/Bohr |